List of Marvel Comics teams and organizations: Deviants

-Doctor Doom's Generals

 Dominus' Minions

+Dominus' Minions are a team appearing in American comic books published by Marvel Comics.

 Dominous employed a number of minions to contend with the costumed champions who opposed its attempts to conquer the Earth.
 One of them was Sunstroke, a human being.
 The others were sentient beings created from lizards ("Gila"), cacti ("Cactus"), and rocks ("Butte") by means of the robot's alien technology.
 Dominus was able to create duplicates of each of the three artificially created beings.